 Before saving cantaloupe seeds, you'll first need to make sure you are dealing with an open-pollinated or non-hybrid variety, otherwise known as an heirloom.
-If you save seeds from a hybrid variety and replant them, you likely won't get any cantaloupe.
-Most of the time, the result is a lush plant that doesn't produce.
-If it does produce a melon, you probably won't be happy with the size or quality.
-Hales Best Jumbo is probably the most commonly grown heirloom cantaloupe variety, although others are available.
+If you save seeds from a hybrid variety and replant them, you likely will end up with some funny looking fruit that doesn't taste very good.
+Or worse yet, a large, lush plant that doesn't produce any fruit.
+Hales Best Jumbo is probably the most commonly grown heirloom cantaloupe variety, although quite a few others are available.

 Once you know you have an heirloom variety, the next step is to harvest the seeds.
 It's best to wait for the cantaloupe to fully mature and then some before you remove it from the vine.
 Typically, if you are harvesting seeds from a melon, you want it to be over-ripe, to the point where it is soft and mostly inedible.
 The reason for this is that you want the seeds to be fully developed and mature.
 Many times the seeds you find in a perfectly ripe melon are still a bit immature.